minhazriyam/Multi-Task-Learning-for-Skin-Cancer-Detection-and-Segmentation/README.md

 [![Python](https://img.shields.io/badge/Python-3.8%2B-blue)](https://www.python.org/)
 [![PyTorch](https://img.shields.io/badge/PyTorch-1.9%2B-red)](https://pytorch.org/)

 This repository contains the implementation of a multi-task deep learning model for simultaneous skin cancer segmentation and classification using the HAM10000 dataset.
-The project was developed as part of the Artificial Intelligence for Industrial Applications program at OTH Merburg Widen.

 ## Project Overview

 Skin cancer is a prevalent global health concern, requiring early detection and localization for effective treatment.
 This project presents a multi-task learning (MTL) approach that leverages a shared ResNet18 encoder to perform: